 - construction of first-time service or improvements to water supply and wastewater collection and treatment works

-Financial assistance provided through the EDAP requires compliance with applicable rules, policies, and statutes including:
+EDAP financial assistance requires compliance with applicable rules, policies, and statutes including:

-- Projects must be located in economically distressed areas and meet characteristics including:
+Projects must be located in economically distressed areas with characteristics including:

 - Median household income less than 75% of the median state household income